 Alfred I. Neugut, MD, PhD, Co-Director of the Cancer Prevention Program at NewYork-Presbyterian Hospital puts it this way: "Screening for the early detection of precancer and cancer can save lives.
 For example, colonoscopy can be used to both identify and remove premalignant colorectal polyps and thereby reduce the risk of developing colorectal cancer.
 Routine healthcare should incorporate screening."

-Combining the expertise of two premier academic medical institutions, NewYork-Presbyterian Hospital's Herbert Irving Comprehensive Cancer Center and Weill Cornell Cancer Center offer an important range of prevention and screening services to reduce your chance of developing cancer.
+Combining the expertise of two premier academic medical institutions, the Herbert Irving Comprehensive Cancer Center at NewYork-Presbyterian/Columbia University Irving Medical Center and the Weill Cornell Medicine Meyer Cancer Center in Partnership with NewYork-Presbyterian offer an important range of prevention and screening services to reduce your chance of developing cancer.

 "The earliest cancer screening test in widespread use, the Pap smear, was developed at NewYork-Presbyterian/Weill Cornell Medical Center and has saved countless lives," says Andrew J. Dannenberg, Co-Director of the Cancer Prevention Program at NewYork-Presbyterian Hospital.